The truth about the infamous "Gate to Hell" has been uncovered — and it's no less fascinating than the myth.

-Archaeologists working in Turkey have unearthed what they say is the entranceway to the underworld .... well, not literally.
-Instead, the archaeologists say the "Gate to Hell" that they discovered near the modern-day city of Pamukkale is the fabled Pluto's Gate, a site where oracles and priests would perform sacrifices to Pluto, also known as Hades, the god of the underworld.
+The "Gate to Hell" — discovered near the modern-day city of Pamukkale in Turkey — is the fabled Plutonium, a site where oracles and priests would perform sacrifices to Pluto in the ancient city of Hierapolis.
+Plutonium is named after Pluto, Roman god of the underworld.

-The discovery was made by a team led by Francesco D'Andria, a professor of classic archaeology at the University of Salento in Italy, who two years ago also unearthed what he claimed was the tomb of Saint Philip the Apostle in a nearby location.
-The researchers were following historic texts that put the location of Plato's Gate in the ancient city of Hierapolis, which was built near the therapeutic hot springs in southwest Turkey beginning in the third century B.C. in the area that would later become Pamukkale.
+Pluto's Gate was discovered in 2011 by a team led by Francesco D'Andria, a professor of classic archaeology at the University of Salento in Italy.
+The researchers were following historic texts that put the location of Plato's Gate in the ancient city of Hierapolis, which was built near the therapeutic hot springs in southwest Turkey beginning in the third century B.C. in an area that would later become Pamukkale.

 Hierapolis-Pamukkale was declared a UNESCO World Heritage site in 1988.
 Millions of tourists visit the site each year to see the ruins of Greek baths, temples and monuments.